Search

 Tinpixels/Getty Images/iStockphoto

-Like many Americans, you may be planning to pass on some of your wealth to your loved ones.
-Such gifts can be a wonderful embodiment of your love and can help your heirs achieve a new level of financial security.
+Like many Americans, you may be considering passing on your hard-earned wealth to those you care about.
+It's a beautiful way to show your love and help your heirs step into a new chapter of financial stability.

-The good news is that you can minimize the impact of these "death taxes" through thoughtful estate tax planning.
+The good news is that you can minimize the impact of these "death taxes."
 The first step is understanding the nuances of how taxes fit into wealth transfer strategies to use them to your advantage, whether upon your death or during your lifetime.

 What is a taxable estate?